jov58/watermeter-home-assistant/README.md

 # Water meter sensor
-Water meter with LJ12A3-4-Z/BX 5V inductive proximity sensor designed for and depending on Home Assistant
+Water meter sensor to measure water usage - designed for and depending on Home Assistant

 ![This is an image](homeassistant/entities-card.png)